Adult training and education can be differentiated by institution type:

 As a result of the VET’s undergoing transformation in 2019-2020, the system of VET has changed among the adult target group.
 The reformation of the VET system was grounded by VET 4.0 Strategy.

-Regulation in line with the Act LXXX of 2019 on Vocational Education and Training is reforming the system of VET, which is manifested in the use of terminology, in its structure, in the institutional structure, in the regulation of content and outcome, and in funding.
+Regulation in line with the Act LXXX of 2019 on Vocational Education and Training (2019. évi LXXX. törvény a szakképzésről) is reforming the system of VET, which is manifested in the use of terminology, in its structure, in the institutional structure, in the regulation of content and outcome, and in funding.

 Vocational education and training and the public education system have been separated.
 VET has two major field:

-• Vocational education preparing for state-recognised vocations of the Register of Vocational Occupations (Szakmajegyzék).
+Vocational education preparing for state-recognised vocations of the Register of Vocational Qualifications (Szakmajegyzék).
 This provides state-recognised secondary school qualification and vocational qualification entitling the participant to fill several scopes of activities;

-Register of Vocational Occupations (Szakmajegyzék) identifies 174 vocations in 24 sectors.
+Register of Vocational Qualifications (Szakmajegyzék) identifies 178 vocations in 24 sectors.

 The vocational training scholarship is awarded to all students in vocational training who meet the conditions (full-time, first profession, student status, no vocational training employment contract).
 Students in sectoral basic education are entitled to a fixed amount of scholarship.
+The basis of the scholarship is the one-month amount of the cost of specialized education defined in the Act on the Central Budget (this was HUF 100 000 in 2023).
 In specialized education, the amount of the scholarship varies depending on the academic results.
-The basis of the scholarship is the one-month amount of the cost of specialized education defined in the Act on the Central Budget (this was HUF 100 000 in 2022).

 From 2020, vocational education and training is principally provided in VET institutions, at the level of secondary education.
 VET institutions provide vocational education in order to fill a job or activity that does not require tertiary level vocational qualifications, and vocational training leading to a vocational qualification.